matias-gonz/mag-analyst/explanation-document.md

-## Contents of the explanation manual
+## Contents of the explanation document

 1. [Theory for the anhysteretic magnetization model](#theory-for-the-anhysteretic-magnetization-model)
 2. [Analysis plots](#analysis-plots)